philtoms/dom-circuit/README.md

 - Giving a signal a name that can bind a reducer to an element or elements by class, id or tag reduces the boilerplate required to wire up indexical intentions.
 - Controlling state change propagation through dynamic signalling and static relationships separates the concerns of cooperating intentions.

+So in summary, very much a work in progress.